William J. Behan

 William J. Behan (September 25, 1840 – May 4, 1928) was an American Confederate veteran and politician.
-A military, business, and political leader, he served as the 41st mayor of New Orleans (November 20, 1882 – April 28, 1884).
+A military, business, and political leader, he served as the 41st mayor of New Orleans from November 20, 1882 to April 28, 1884.

 Early life and education

 William Behan as an officer during the Civil War.

-William James Behan was born in New Orleans, Louisiana, on September 25, 1840, to his Irish immigrant parents, John Holland Behan and Katherine (Walker) Behan who settled in New Orleans about 1835.
-The father, prominent as an architect and builder, and active in real estate circles, died in Philadelphia in 1890.
+William James Behan was born in New Orleans, Louisiana, on September 25, 1840, to Irish immigrant parents, John Holland Behan and Katherine (née Walker) Behan who settled in New Orleans about 1835 and had deep family ties to the city.
+His father, an architect and builder, and active in real estate circles, died in Philadelphia in 1890.

-William was the eldest of three boys, William J., Frank, and Isaac D. With deep family ties to the city, Behan was destined from a young age to live out his days in the area.
-He received a liberal education at the Western Military Institute in Nashville, Tennessee, and the University of Louisiana (now known as Tulane University) of New Orleans.
+William was the eldest of three boys, William J., Frank, and Isaac D. He received a liberal education at the Western Military Institute in Nashville, Tennessee, and the University of Louisiana (now known as Tulane University) of New Orleans.

 Behan became Captain of the Mistick Krewe of Comus.